 Loud stereo speakers

 AR Emoji mode is overrated

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-The Galaxy S9 Plus remains one of Samsung most advanced big phone thanks to its oversized screen and superb cameras – even if it has been surpassed by the S10 Plus, and, soon, the Samsung Galaxy S20 Plus.
+Despite newer competitors, the Samsung Galaxy S9 Plus remains one of the company's most advanced big phone thanks to its oversized screen and superb cameras.

 The S9 Plus didn't improve much on the S8 Plus – but it’s an iterative update to an Android phone that sat near the top of our best phones list for around a year.
 It was that good in its prime, and continues to be a solid lower-cost pick.

 In our years of testing the Galaxy S9 Plus, its low-light photos and big screen are the two most obvious highlights.
 It’s still Samsung’s grandiose 6.2-inch curved ‘Infinity’ display that will sell you on this more expensive phone over the 5.8-inch Galaxy S9, but both handsets have an improved 12MP camera that boasts a f/1.5 maximum aperture.

 This was the first camera phone with such a wide aperture, giving the S9 and S9 Plus low-light and noise-defeating powers that sometimes outshone the Google Pixel 2, which reigned as our best camera phone for several months.
 That said, the newer Google Pixel 4, Huawei P30 Pro, and iPhone 11 have all of them beat in 2020.